joelparkerhenderson/git-commit-message/README.md

 To make this easy in practice, we use a git template that helps fill in this info.

+Example if you want to use GitHub automatic detection of multiple authors:

+    Add feature foo

+    Co-authored-by: Alice Adams <alice@eaxmple.com>
+    Co-authored-by: Bob Brown <bob@example.com>
+    Co-authored-by: Carol Curtis <carol@example.com>

+Note: we have an open request for the GitHub team to do automatic detection of both syntaxes above.

 ## Optional: use task tracking links